matthewhall/matt-tabs/README.md

 });
 ```

-The plugin will then find the first `.heading` element and use that instead.
+The plugin will then find the first `.heading` element within each child of `.container` and use that instead.

 Also, you can supply multiple selectors separated by a comma if, for example, `.heading` wasn't available in each element.
 Something like this: `.heading, .header`.